The most dangerous creatures in UK waters

 Blue Shark

 Blue sharks are very small in comparison to the sharks around the rest of the world, and we don’t have to worry about species like the great white, but ultimately we still have some that can be dangerous.
 Sharks rarely attack people and when they do it usually doesn’t result in a fatality, but they can still be very dangerous, especially when one has been hauled onto a boat and is in defense mode.
-The only time blue sharks around the UK seem to pose a threat is when they are being handled by fisherman onboard a boat instead of being close to them in the water.
+The only time blue sharks around the UK seem to pose a threat is when they are being handled by fishermen onboard a boat instead of being close to them in the water.

 Mauve stinger Jelly fish

 All jellyfish contain some kind of venom in varying strengths, but the thing that determines their danger seems to rely more on their delivery system.
 Small jellyfish have such tiny bards that they have difficulty piercing the skin, but the larger ones are more than capable of delivering their venom.
-Fortunately the UK doesn’t have any type of jellyfish with strong enough venom that they are considered life threatening, but sometimes other species like the Portuguese man-of-war have been known to float up to the southern coast of England in very hot summers.
+Fortunately, the UK doesn’t have any type of jellyfish with strong enough venom that they are considered life-threatening, but sometimes other species like the Portuguese man-of-war have been known to float up to the southern coast of England in very hot summers.
 The most common species to be washed ashore seems to be the Mauve which is most often seen laying dead on the beach, but their barbs can still deliver a sting for a while after they’ve died.

 Razor clams